A Thumb-nail Sketch of the Cool Spring Property

 Cool Spring House: The Cool Spring property enters history with the young George Washington (1732-1799).
 Washington’s family was connected to Lord Fairfax through marriage; the Scottish Lord owned millions of acres of Virginia land and preferred to spend the hunting season in the colony.
 Like a fuedal Lord, Fairfax “awarded”–at a price–tracts of land to the up-and-coming gentry.
 He was a genuine aristocrat in the midst of yeoman colonists aspiring to up-ward advancement and they benefited from the Lord who legitimized their gentility by association.
 In 1748, still a teenager, George Washington was commissioned to explore and survey the Northern Neck of this territory and, effectively, surveyed what would become the Cool Spring property.
 By chance, Ralph Wormely (1715-1790) attended a land auction in Williamsburg and impulsively bid on a 13,000 acre tract in what is now Clarke and Berkely Counties.
 He asked advice from Washington who described the territory as plentiful and beautiful.
 It was Ralph’s sons, James and John, who actually settled the land, one building the Rocks, in Berkely County, the other, Cool Spring, here in Clarke County.
 Cool Spring House was built in 1784 and the central block, a two-story, five bay, hipped roof structure built of local lime stone, survives to this day.
 One of the out-buildings on the north side of the house, perhaps a kitchen or a laundry, also survives.

 The Battle of Cool Spring: The Cool Spring property inevitably re-entered history during the Civil War when the strategically located Shenandoah Valley was the constant arena for the struggle between the Federal and Confederate troops.
 Harpers Ferry, Winchester and Berryville would, time and again, come under the control of either side before the hostilities were resolved.
-Late in the War, an unanticipated engagement occurred on July 18, 1864.
+Late in the War, an unanticipated engagement occurred on July 18, 1864–on the Cool Spring property which is now Holy Cross Abbey.

 The Union army was in pursuit of the Confederate forces which had recently threatened to enter Washington, DC.
 The War Department of the United States wanted to insure that the Confederate forces were in retreat to Richmond, a hope-filled delusion that Major General Horatio Wright was too eager to read into any information communicated to him.
 Unfortunately for the Federal troops, their leadership had not learned anything from the Shenandoah Valley Campaign of 1862; the Confederate forces were on home territory which they knew inside out.
 The local topography afforded them quick get-a-aways and convincing concealment; retreats could be faked; ambushes could be skillfully planned.
 Added to all these advantages was the motivation of protecting their home-territory.
 Another advantage was the consistent incompetence of Federal Generals, complicated, in Wright’s case, by his incapacity to communicate.